 The results of these checks are provided to the countries once annual data have been integrated and only if problems are detected.

-2.4.
-Time series checks
+2.4 Times series

 The time series checks are sent to the countries, in order to receive some information or explanation when important discrepancies are found between the same periods of 2 consecutive years.